I grew up on a large grain farm just outside of Winnipeg, Manitoba. For me, childhood had three seasons: farming, sports, and camping.

 - My brother and uncle have published books involving weeds in wild oats and heat-flow meter methodology.
 I come from science people.

-- I love reading, discovering new music, collecting weird words, basketball, and witty banter.
+- I love reading, stationery, collecting weird words, walking, and witty banter.